Practical advice for employers & employees on how to stay ahead of the curve

 Tip 2: Downsize to Lower Capacity

-Because of the continuing rules on social distancing, companies with, say, 100 staff, will now only have capacity for 20-40 employees in the office at any one time.
+Because of the continuing rules on social distancing, companies with, say, 100 staff, will now only have the capacity for 20-40 employees in the office at any one time.
 Businesses should plan ahead for this lower capacity.
-The need to radically reduce the amount of people in the office has already prompted many companies to rotate staff by day or by the week, to widen the spread between teams.
+The need to radically reduce the number of people in the office has already prompted many companies to rotate staff by day or by the week, to widen the spread between teams.
 A mix of homeworking and office shifts looks likely for the foreseeable future.

 Tip 3: Get Busy Screening & Cleaning

 Screens or barriers may be needed around desks.
 Pods or self-contained units for workers will have partitions on all sides of the desk to stop the virus spreading when we cough and breathe.
 Covid-19 lingers longest on plastic, so the more porous your partition fabric, the more the virus is absorbed, meaning there's less likelihood of transference.
 Workstations should be cleansed after every shift, also chairs, tables, monitors and office break-out furniture as the virus lands on many surfaces.
 If used, reception sofas should be cleaned after each arriving guest.

 A new Institute for Employment Studies (IES) survey of 500 homeworkers, found 75% said their employer had not carried out a health and safety risk assessment of their homeworking arrangements in lockdown.
 People are confused, need help, guidance and want to feel safe.
 Good advice is scarce.
 I recommend employers host health and wellbeing workshops, support employees’ mental health, and conduct fresh office ergonomic workstation assessments, which they’re legally obliged to if workstations move.
 Some staff may feel keen to return to the office, others nervous.
 Talk to individuals about their concerns.

 Tip 5: Double Employee Allowances